isl-org/PhotorealismEnhancement/code/README.md

 ### Matching patches across datasets

 First, we need to sample crops from source and target datasets and compute VGG features on those crops.
 As a default, we sample 15 crops per image.
 But, depending on the size of your dataset, increasing the number of sampled crops may be beneficial.
+The csv files for the datasets contain per row the paths to the images of each dataset.

     python epe/matching/feature_based/collect_crops.py PfD pfd_files.csv 		# creates crop_PfD.csv, crop_Pfd.npz
     python epe/matching/feature_based/collect_crops.py Cityscapes cs_files.csv	# creates crop_Cityscapes.csv, crop_Cityscapes.npz